 Arktos publishes famous and illustrious figures from across the globe, considered ‘controversial’ in mainstream parlance, such as the French journalist and essayist Alain de Benoist (awarded the prestigious Prix de l’essai by the Académie française in 1978), the English novelist and political philosopher Sir Roger Scruton (knighted in 2016), the French inventor of Archeofuturism and propagator of Faustian values Guillaume Faye, the Iranian-American philosopher and founder of Prometheism Jason Reza Jorjani, New Zealand writer and activist Kerry Bolton, and the English psychologist and IQ researcher Richard Lynn.

 Arktos hosts anti-imperialist as well as more statist positions.
 We do not avoid issuing books dealing with controversial topics, from both sides of the aisle.
-Among our authors, we have people of color (e.g., Sri Sri Ravi Sankar, one of the main gurus of Hindu spiritualism), and the world’s foremost expert on the Hare Krishna movement, Steven J. Rosen.
+Among our authors, we have people of colour (e.g., Sri Sri Ravi Sankar, one of the main gurus of Hindu spiritualism), and the world’s foremost expert on the Hare Krishna movement, Steven J. Rosen.
 Arktos is proud of the multifaceted talent it has to offer.

 Arktos also refuses to be labeled a ‘conservative’ outlet.
 It is much more than that.
 It puts out dystopian fiction critical of the current status quo (e.g., environmental destruction, needless wars ravaging different countries) as well as uplifting tracts of what humanity could achieve if given the chance.